digitalheir/ruby-xml-to-hash/README.md

 # XML to Hash

-Ruby gem to convert XML into Hash (and into JSON).
+This Ruby gem adds a `to_hash` method to Nokogiri XML nodes, allowing us to convert arbitrary XML nodes to a Ruby hash, and serialize it to JSON.

+**NOTE:** This gem ignores fancy stuff like doctypes and entity declarations, but we do pick up on processing instructions.
+See the [example](#usage).

 ## Installation